Exceptional Point-enhanced Rydberg Atomic Electrometers

-As shown in Fig.~\ref{fig3}(a), when the signal field $\Omega_\mathrm{s}$ is applied in the $\mathcal{PT}$-broken phase (labeled as (c1)), the real parts of the eigenvalues remain degenerate while the imaginary parts vary periodically in time, as illustrated in Fig.~\ref{fig3}(c1) (only one branch is shown for clarity).
+{Figure}~\ref{fig3} { illustrates how the system responds to a weak signal field $\Omega_{\mathrm{s}}$ in the $\mathcal{PT}$-broken phase (Fig.}~\ref{fig3}(b1-d1)),{at the EP (Fig.}~\ref{fig3} {(c2-d2)) and $\mathcal{PT}$-symmetric phase (Fig.}~\ref{fig3}(b3-d3)).
+As shown in Fig.~\ref{fig3}(a), when the signal field $\Omega_\mathrm{s}$ is applied in the $\mathcal{PT}$-broken phase (labeled as (c1)), the real parts of the eigenvalues remain degenerate $\mathrm{Re}(E_\pm) = 0$ while the imaginary parts vary periodically in time $\mathrm{Im}(E_\pm)\propto\pm\Omega_{\mathrm{s}}\cos{(\delta t+\phi)}$, as illustrated in Fig.~\ref{fig3}(c1) (only one branch is shown for clarity).
 As shown in Fig.~\ref{fig3}(b1), this temporal modulation of the imaginary parts leads to linewidth oscillations of the eigenmodes (gray dashed lines), resulting in corresponding changes in the probe transmission amplitude (blue solid line).
 Consequently, in the spectral domain, a pronounced peak emerges at the signal frequency ($\delta/2\pi=2~\mathrm{kHz}$ in the experiment), as shown in Fig.~\ref{fig3}(d1), where both theoretical (top) and experimental (bottom) results are presented.
-In contrast, when the signal field $\Omega_\mathrm{s}$ is applied in the $\mathcal{PT}$-symmetric phase (labeled as (c3) in Fig.~\ref{fig3}(a)), as shown in Fig.~\ref{fig3}(c3), the real parts of the eigenvalues exhibit time-dependent modulation while the imaginary parts remain constant.
+In contrast, when the signal field $\Omega_\mathrm{s}$ is applied in the $\mathcal{PT}$-symmetry phase (labeled as (c3) in Fig.~\ref{fig3}(a)), as shown in Fig.~\ref{fig3}(c3), the real parts of the eigenvalues exhibit time-dependent modulation $\mathrm{Re}(E_\pm)\propto\pm\Omega_{\mathrm{s}}\cos{(\delta t+\phi)}$ while the imaginary parts remain constant.
 As shown in Fig.~\ref{fig3}(b2), this causes the resonance positions of the eigenmodes (gray dashed lines) to shift, leading to corresponding changes in the probe transmission (orange solid line).
 In this regime, the signal manifests as a distinct spectral peak at its frequency $\delta/2\pi$, as demonstrated in Fig.~\ref{fig3}(d3) with both theoretical and experimental spectra.